The Guide to Stakeholder Interviews: What Works and What Doesn’t

 At the heart of stakeholder interviews are, well, the stakeholders.
 In smaller (or startup) companies, speaking with a founder or co-founder might suffice, but in larger companies — where more people engage with the product — you will need to interview more stakeholders.

-It’s essential you understand who you are talking to.
+It’s essential you understand who you are talking to, just as you would want to understand who your target audience is for a project.
 The more you know about your stakeholders, the better you’ll be able to frame your questions and understand their personal points of view.
 Why not check them out on LinkedIn to gain a deeper understanding of their previous experience, areas of expertise and areas of interest?

 Define your timeline, budget and interview schedule